The template

 Primary topic decision (5 min)

 Convert discussion to decision.
 The decision owner states the recommended option, invites final objections, then locks the choice.
 Capture the decision verbatim in the meeting notes, including dissenting positions if anyone wanted them on record.
-Decisions documented during the meeting (rather than retrofitted afterwards) are revisited 35% less often, per the McKinsey 2024 decision-quality study.
+Decisions documented during the meeting (rather than retrofitted afterwards) get re-litigated far less often, because the rationale and any dissent are on the record.
 The five-minute decision block is also when you assign the next action: who does what by when, read aloud.

 Secondary topic (5 min)